joshuathomas/NBA-Sparklines/README.md

 https://plot.ly/javascript/

-Assumes files are on you webserver in a root directory named: /nba
+Assumes files are on your webserver in a root directory named: /nba

 Data being used is from 1/31/20: